JeffreyWong20/AICrossSim/README.md

 sh new_compute_bench.sh
 ```

+Different transformation passes may require different configuration, evaluation code.
+To manage this, I’ve created a file called `access_mase.py` that stores both the transformation configuration and evaluation code.

+Here’s how it works:
+1. After completing a transformation in the MASE codebase, save the model weights as a `state_dict` and store the transformation configuration in `access_mase.py`.
+You might not need to do weight loading if your transformation is targetting the original model.
+2. In `run_glue_no_trainer_mase.py`, locate the relevant `FIXME` section and update it with your own 'weight loading', 'transformation pass and configuration', and 'evaluation code'."

 ## Q&A

 I encountered "../scipy/meson.build:216:9: ERROR: Dependency "OpenBLAS" not found, tried pkgconfig and cmake" when installing MASE